ROCm/hipfort/docs/install/install.rst

 AMD ``amdflang`` (ROCm's LLVM Flang, bundled with ROCm) is the recommended default;
 ``gfortran`` version 7.5.0 or newer (see the `GFortran website
 <https://fortran-lang.org/learn/os_setup/install_gfortran/>`_) is also supported.
+A C compiler is also required: hipFORT enables the C language in CMake so that ``hip-config.cmake`` can be used.
 Please open an issue at https://github.com/ROCm/hipfort/issues if you run into problems.
 Ready-made CMake toolchain files are provided; see :ref:`hipfort-toolchain-files`.